rubycentral/board/meetings/2018-08-29-board-meeting.md

 ## New Members and Increasing Revenue

-Our membership numbers aren’t growing; therefore, our revenue is staying steady or dropping.
-Allison and Jonan are working together on a subcommittee to brainstorm revenue generating ideas and ideas for increasing membership numbers.
+Our our revenue has been approximately steady, but our membership numbers have been trending slightly downward.
+We want to increase membership in order to support new efforts like Ruby Me, so Allison and Jonan are working together on a subcommittee to brainstorm revenue generating ideas and ideas for increasing membership numbers.

 ---